controlplaneio/simulator/doc-templates/README.template.md

 # Simulator

-A distributed systems and infrastructure simulator for attacking and debugging Kubernetes
+A distributed systems and infrastructure simulator for attacking and debugging
+Kubernetes: `simulator` creates a kuberntes cluster for you in your AWS account; runs scenarios which misconfigure it and/or leave it vulnerable to compromise and trains you in mitigating against these vulnerabilities.

 ## Before you start